weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 way to Richmond fur 'im.
 That's howcome he settled yere in New York;
 yassuh, my son is sure a great man."

 But alas for poor Joel!
-His idea of greatness and his <span id="calibre_link-50" page-number="10" page-name="Page:There Is Confusion.djvu/16" page-index="16" page-quality="3" title="Page:There_Is_Confusion.djvu/16"></span>Mammy's
-were totally at variance.
+His idea of greatness and his Mammy's were totally at variance.
 The kind of greatness he had envisaged had been that which gets one before the public eye, which makes one a leader of causes, a "man among men."
 He loved such phrases!
 At night the little